Final Cut (Battlestar Galactica): Plot

 In "Resistance", Tigh ordered supplies taken by force from civilian ships.
 On the civilian ship Gideon, Marines commanded by Lieutenant Joe Palladino opened fire on a hostile but unarmed crowd of civilians, killing four.

 Biers is preparing a report on what she calls the "Gideon massacre."
 Hoping to influence Biers to produce a more "balanced" report, Adama grants her unrestricted access to document life aboard Galactica.

 Biers conducts frank interviews with crew members and captures some pilots' hijinks on camera.
 After Kat overdoses on stimulants and botches a landing, Biers follows her to Galactica's sickbay.
 There, she discovers Doctor Cottle treating Sharon for a complication with her pregnancy.
 Adama confiscates the footage, but Biers secretly keeps a copy.
 She then records the crew during a successful defense against incoming Cylon Raiders and uncovers a disgruntled Palladino as the perpetrator of death threats and an assassination attempt on Tigh.

 In her final report, Biers describes arriving on Galactica with a bias against the crew but changing her mind.
 Pleased with the report, Adama recommends it be shown throughout the fleet.
 On Caprica, several Cylons also watch the report, as well as the secret footage of Sharon.
-Its then revealed that Biers herself is a Cylon as another copy sits with the other Cylons.
+It is then revealed that Biers herself is a Cylon as another copy sits with the other Cylons.
 The Raider attack was so that the footage could be transmitted to the Cylons.
 Biers confirms that both Sharon and her child survived and calls the child "a miracle from God."